nikitalalwani/IbottaApp/README.md

   - A collectionview with offers is displayed with other details
   - User can mark an item as favorite or unfavorite
+  - Written automation test cases for buttons, navigation and scrolling

 You can also: